Atlas-OS/Atlas/src/Desktop/Atlas/3. Configuration/README.txt

   Default: Disabled
   Enables features that improve hard disk performance, like prefetching and font caching.

+- Hyper-V and VBS
+  Default: Disabled
+  Enables Hyper-V and Virtualization-based security.

 - Microsoft Store
   Default: Enabled
   Disables Microsoft Store, can break a lot of things in the process.
 Please READ THE DISCLAIMER in the script before continuing.